htthuyen/senior_design/README.md

 ### Create event: The create event page is for nonprofits to create events to provide for their needs.
 ### Current Events Page: This page displays all the events currently in the system to donors/companies to be able to register for events.
 This will then lead them to the sign up page.
 ### Donation Of Interests: This page is completed by donors and companies when they sign up for an account.
 This page takes the selected donations that companies and donors are interested in, and then links them to nonprofits who have the needs of those interests vis the Connections page.
-### Donor Company Donation History: The Donor Company Donation History Page is to show the donation history (monetary and non-monetary) of donor/company
+### Donor Company Donation History: The Donor Company Donation History Page is the public donation history page provided to show the donation history (monetary and non-monetary) for each donor and company.
 ### Donor Payment Page : The Donor Payment Page is the form to let donor/company fill out the monetary donation
 ### Donor Profile: The profile page for Donors.
 ### Donor Profile Search: The donor profile search page shows up when a user clicks "view profile" on a donor profile in the search page.